AdaCore/training_material/courses/fundamentals_of_ada/labs/solar_system/050_array_types/instructions.rst

-:title: Lab 4 - Array Types
+:title: Array Types - Lab
 :subtitle: The Sun, the Earth, the Moon and one Satellite

 The purpose of this exercise is to animate planets on the screen, one planet turning